Hi there! I’m Alex.

 - I live for anything black, striped or burgundy.

-- Nutritional science, books, food styling and photography, yoga and long walks comprise my main guilty pleasures.
+- Nutrition, writing, books, food photography and yoga comprise my main guilty pleasures.

 - French toast is my favourite breakfast food ever.